dailystory/docs/articles/changelog/2021/march.md

 # DailyStory Product Updates for March 2021
 ## March 2, 2021
 * Reset designer pill tabs
+* Performance improvement for license checks that are not needed

 ## March 1, 2021
 * Performance updates